fathym-deno/atomic-icons/README.md

 ### Automatic Configuration with Fresh

+This initial configuration with Fresh can be completed by changing only the following files:

+- `./deno.json`
+- `./fathym-atomic-icons.config.ts`
+- `./fresh.config.ts`

 Fathym Atomic Icons can be delivered as a plugin for [Deno](https://fresh.deno.dev) Fresh, built on top of the utilities we will detail out further down this doc.